-This conference is invitation only, and both in-person and virtual options for attendance will be available.
+This conference was invitation only, and both in-person and virtual options for attendance were available.
 All times below are listed in Central Time.

-This frustrating state of scientific knowledge inspires us to pose new questions and look in new directions for answers.
-Conference speakers will present work that presents new theoretical arguments as well as new empirical findings that inform these arguments.
-The work will focus on improving skill development among economically disadvantaged children and will draw from research in the US and in international contexts.
-The questions this conference aims to answer include:
+This frustrating state of scientific knowledge inspired us to pose new questions and look in new directions for answers.
+Conference speakers presented work that presents new theoretical arguments as well as new empirical findings that informed these arguments.
+The work focused on improving skill development among economically disadvantaged children and drew from research in the US and in international contexts.
+The questions this conference aimed to answer include:

 - What is the relative influence of parents, schools, and other factors in early childhood human capital development?

 - What skills matter for children’s long-run success?
 How can children learn these skills?